 - Severe Weather Data Package: Includes forecasted, real-time, and trailing estimates of severe weather data.
 Weather conditions, such as hail, lightning, severe wind, tornadoes, and more are in this package.

-Developers will be able to quickly add weather data, such as severe weather alerts, tropical storm forecasts, power disruption index, and more into their innovative and potentially life-saving solutions.
+Developers will be able to quickly add weather data such as severe weather alerts, tropical storm forecasts, power disruption index, and more into their innovative climate change solutions.

 Getting started with the Weather APIs

 To access and use the Weather APIs, you must first register for an API Key.
 Registration is free and will be available while the Call for Code Challenge is taking place.
-After you submit your registration form, you will receive your API key at the email address that you registered with.
+After you agree to the terms, you will receive your API key.

 You can review the API documentation to see the list of available endpoints and detailed information on these endpoints.
 The documentation can also help you determine which endpoints are right for your application.

 Please note not all the available APIs are global.
 Some APIs have restrictions for use in certain regions or countries.
-Refer to the documentation for API availability and restrictions.
+Refer to the terms and conditions for API availability and restrictions.

 Using the API requires you to make a

 GET request to the appropriate endpoint.
 The request must include the API key and any parameters required by the endpoint.
-For example, getting the short-range “Fifteen Minute Forecast” for Raleigh, NC (latitude: 35.843686, longitude: -78.78548) would look something like this (using
+For example, getting the short-range “NowCast” for Ridgewood, NJ (ZipCode: 07450) would look something like this (using